bevyengine/bevy/release-content/release-notes/headless-widgets.md

 - `InteractionDisabled` - a boolean component used to indicate that a component should be "grayed out" and non-interactive.
 Note that these disabled widgets are still visible and can have keyboard focus (otherwise the user would have no way to discover them).
-- `Hovering` is a simple boolean component that allows detection of whether the widget is being hovered using regular Bevy change detection.
+- `IsHovered` is a simple boolean component that allows detection of whether the widget is being hovered using regular Bevy change detection.
 - `Checked` is a boolean component that stores the checked state of a checkbox or radio button.
 - `Depressed` is used for a button-like widget, and will be true while the button is held down.

-The combination of `Hovering` and `ButtonPressed` fulfills the same purpose as the old `Interaction` component, except that now we can also represent "roll-off" behavior (the state where you click on a button and then, while holding the mouse down, move the pointer out of the button's bounds).
+The combination of `IsHovered` and `ButtonPressed` fulfills the same purpose as the old `Interaction` component, except that now we can also represent "roll-off" behavior (the state where you click on a button and then, while holding the mouse down, move the pointer out of the button's bounds).
 It also provides additional flexibility in cases where a widget has multiple hoverable parts, or cases where a widget is hoverable but doesn't have a pressed state (such as a tree-view expansion toggle).

 ## Widget Notifications